-Each of the five rites is made up of a set of movements that are repeated 21 times.
-When practiced daily, the five rites are said to enhance mental clarity and memory, balance hormones, improve health and support emotional well-being.
+Each of the Five Tibetan Rites are made up of a set of movements that are repeated 21 times.
+When practiced daily, they are said to enhance mental clarity and memory, balance hormones, improve health and support emotional well-being.

 - Practice basic diaphragmatic breathing before beginning the exercises.